-- Somebody is making me do it - I want to impress the audience with brilliance. - I want to get a job - I want the audience to understand my research. - I want to detail everything I know on the subject while someone is still listening
+- Somebody is making me do it. - I want to impress the audience with my brilliance. - I want to get a job. - I want the audience to understand this piece of research. - I want to detail everything I know on the subject while someone is still listening